 When I spoke thus, I, like the rest of the world, judged by appearances.
-The truth is that at half after nine the King disappeared, and was supposed to be gone to rest; whereas, in the most retired apartments of the palace, like another Sardanapalus, he held his orgies till night
+The truth is that at half after nine the King disappeared, and was supposed to be gone to rest; whereas, in the most retired apartments of the palace, like another Sardanapalus, he held his orgies till night was far advanced.
+Hence it is easy to understand why hours of business were obliged to be inverted.
+Health would not allow him to be equally active upon the stage and behind the scenes.

 Prince Henry regards himself as kept at a distance as well from system as from inclination.
 He is, or believes himself to be, persuaded that the innumerable follies which will result from his absence, for in his opinion the country without his aid is undone, will occasion recourse to be had to his experience and his abilities, and he then intends to refuse that tardy succour which his genius will be implored to yield.
-Even granting him the truth of all these vain dreams, he does not recollect that the expression of an undone country is only true relative to a certain lapse of time, and that therefore, in all probability, he will be dead before the want of his assistance will be perceived.
-He comes to reside four months at Berlin; there, according to him, to suffer martyrdom, that it may not be supposed he has deserted the public cause.
+Even granting him the truth of all these vain dreams, he does not recollect that the expression of an undone country is only true relative to a certain lapse of time, and that, therefore, in all probability, he will be dead before the want of his assistance will be perceived.
+He comes to reside four months at Berlin, there, according to him, to suffer martyrdom, that it may not be supposed he has deserted the public cause.
 His places of asylum are afterward to be Rheinsberg, the Lake of Geneva, and France; but such he will easily find everywhere.
-Consolation will not be wanting to him, since consolation can be found at playing at blind man's-buff, or hot-cockles, with actresses more insipid than the very worst of our provincial companies can afford.
+Consolation will not be wanting to him, since consolation can be found at playing at blind man's buff, or hot-cockles, with actresses more insipid than the very worst of our provincial companies can afford.

 The distribution of influence continues the same.
 Hertzberg violently seizes on the King, who probably has more esteem for Count Finckenstein; but whom, not being so eternally hunted by him, he leaves in a subaltern degree of credit, which from apparent may become real, the easy temper of the master considered.
-The remaining ministers are held to be so many cyphers.
+The remaining Ministers are held to be so many eighers.

 Welner daily increases his jurisdiction, and Bishopswerder his influence, but he does not appear to exercise this influence either as a man of ostentation or a dupe.
-He neither asks, for titles, ribands, nor places.
-At most he will but make ministers; he will never be one.
-Three hundred thousand livres (twelve thousand five hundred pounds sterling) for each of his daughters, an excellent fief for himself, with military rank (he is said to be a good officer)-these are what he wishes, and these he most probably will obtain.
+He neither asks for titles, ribands, nor places.
+At most he will but make Ministers; he will never be one.
+Three hundred thousand livres for each of his daughters, an excellent fief for himself, with military rank (he is said to be a good officer), these are what he wishes, and these he most probably will obtain.
 In the meantime no person has anything; neither he nor Welner nor Goertz, who lives by borrowing.

-Bowlet?-The influence of a mason-engineer, and no other; for of no other is he capable.
+Bowlet? - The influence of a mason-engineer, and no other; for of no other is he capable.